Should Kanye West and Kim Kardashian stay out of politics? | The Tylt

 Should Kanye West and Kim Kardashian stay out of politics?

-In June, Kardashian West successfully lobbied the president to release a 63-year-old woman serving a life sentence in prison for a nonviolent crime.
+Kim Kardashian recently joined her husband in speaking out on political topics.
+In June, Kardashian successfully lobbied the president to release a 63-year-old woman serving a life sentence in prison for a nonviolent crime.
 Per The New York Times:

 Ms. Kardashian West celebrated the decision on Twitter.
 “BEST NEWS EVER!!!!” she wrote.